 This Quarterly Report on Form 10-Q, particularly in Item 2.
 "Management's Discussion and Analysis of Financial Condition and Results of Operations," includes forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 (the Securities Act) and Section 21E of the Securities Exchange Act of 1934 (the Exchange Act).
 All statements other than statements of historical facts included in this Quarterly Report on Form 10-Q, including without limitation statements in the Management's Discussion and Analysis of Financial Condition and Results of Operations, regarding our financial position, estimated quantities and net present values of reserves, business strategy, plans and objectives of our management for future operations, covenant compliance, capital spending plans and those statements preceded by, followed by or that otherwise include the words "believe", "expect", "anticipate", "intend", "estimate", "project", "target", "goal", "plan", "objective", "should", or similar expressions or variations on these expressions are forward-looking statements.
-We can give no assurances that the assumptions upon which the forward-looking statements are based will prove to be correct or that even if correct, intervening circumstances will not occur to cause actual results to be different than expected.
-Because forward-looking statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by the forward-looking statements.
-There are a number of risks, uncertainties and other important factors that could cause our actual results to differ materially from the forward-looking statements, including, but not limited to, those set out in Part II, Item 1A "Risk Factors" in this Quarterly Report on Form 10-Q. The information included herein is given as of the filing date of this Form 10-Q with the Securities and Exchange Commission ("SEC") and, except as otherwise required by the federal securities laws, we disclaim any obligations or undertaking to publ bbl barrel BOPD barrels of oil per day Mbbl thousand barrels Mcf thousand cubic feet MMbbl million barrels MMcf million cubic feet BOE barrels of oil equivalent Bcf billion cubic feet MMBOE million barrels of oil equivalent NGL natural gas liquids BOEPD barrels of oil equivalent per day NAR net after royalty
+We can give no assurances that the assumptions upon which the forward-looking statements are based will prove to be correct or that even if correct, intervening circumstances will not occur to cause actual results to be different than expressed or implied by the forward-looking statements, including, but not limited to, those set out in Part II, Item 1A "Risk Factors" in this Quarterly Report on Form 10-Q. The information included herein is given as of the filing date of this Form 10-Q with the Securities and Exchange Commission or revisions to any forward-looking statement contained in this Quarterly Report on Form 10-Q. The information included herein is given as of the filing date of this Form 10-Q with the Securities and Exchange Commission or revisions to any forward-looking statement contained in this Quarterly Report on Form 10-Q to reflect any change in our expectations with regard thereto or any change in our expectations with regard bbl barrel BOPD barrels of oil per day Mbbl thousand barrels Mcf thousand cubic feet MMbbl million barrels MMcf million cubic feet BOE barrels of oil equivalent Bcf billion cubic feet MMBOE million barrels of oil equivalent NGL natural gas liquids BOEPD barrels of oil equivalent per day NAR net after royalty